-And notice the word "habit."
-Our text indicates that not coming to church services is a habit that we're prone to develop, one we must resist, and sadly, one that far too many have fallen into.
-Let's not do that, he says.
+Notice the word "habit."
+Our text indicates that not coming to church services is a habit that we're prone to develop, one we must resist.
+And sadly, it's a habit into which many have fallen.
+Let's not do that, says this servant of God.
 Let's not forsake church meetings, as some are in the habit of doing.

 In his commentary, John Calvin says the writer here has in mind Jewish believers who didn't like the fact that Gentiles "were a new and unaccustomed addition to the Church."
-He explains, "The Jews thought that this was an insult to them, with the result that many seceded from the Church thinking that they had a just pretext as a result of this mixture."5
+He explains, "The Jews thought that this was an insult to them, with the result that many seceded from the Church thinking that they had a just pretext as a result of this mixture."

 Friends, when a person stops coming to church, he nearly always convinces himself that he has "a just pretext."
 The preaching doesn't meet my needs.
 The music doesn't help me worship.
 The people aren't friendly enough.

 But the writer of Hebrews will accept no such reasons.
-Let us not give up meeting together, he says.
-You may have your reasons for not liking your church at times, but remember this.
-Christ loves it, not because it's perfect (He sees the warts far better than we do), but because it is His bride.
+Let us not give up meeting together, he insists.
+Don't let it happen.

+Sure, at times, we will all have our reasons for not liking church.
+So why come?
+Because Christ loves it, not because it's perfect, for He sees the warts far better than we do.
+He loves it because it is His bride.

-Why do people stop coming to church?
-Please realize that the fact that they do is as old as the early church.
-But why?
+Please realize that the fact that people stop coming to church is as old as the early church.
 Pastor John Calvin faced the problem nearly five hundred years ago and offered this pastoral insight: "There is so much peevishness in almost everyone that individuals, if they could, would gladly make their own churches for themselves, because it is difficult to accommodate oneself to the ways of other people."

 Let's face it.
 We like what we like, and we want other people to like what we like.
 And when they don't, our tendency is either to fight or leave.
-And if we choose to leave, we often justify our actions with statements like, "I'm different.
-I just don't fit there any more."
+And if we choose to leave, we often justify our actions with statements like, "We're just different.
+I just don't seem to fit here anymore."

-But we're all different, and by God's design.
-When He designed His church, He deliberately chose to mix Jews and Gentiles, old and young, male and female, rich and poor, educated and illiterate, people who love organs and others who love guitars, etc.
+Yes, we are all different, and by God's design.
+When He created His church, He deliberately chose to mix Jews and Gentiles, old and young, male and female, rich and poor, educated and illiterate, people who love organs and others who love guitars, etc.

 Beloved, when we attend church services, we are making a statement.
 By our actions we are saying that we believe in Jesus Christ who formed this church.
 Barclay elaborates, "It would be well if we remembered that, apart from anything else, to go to church is to demonstrate where our loyalty lies.
-Even if the sermon be poor and the worship tawdry, the church service still gives us the chance to show men what side we are on."
+Even if the sermon be poor and the worship tawdry, the church service still gives us the chance to show men what side we are on."9

-If we're committed to the church, we'll do something else...
+If we're committed to the church, we'll see a fourth outcome.